I have a question for you.

 I have 100% five-star reviews on The Knot and am part of The Knot Hall of Fame.

 First, after the wedding, send out a survey to the couple.
 This can be automated (which I highly suggest) if you use Honeybook.
 This survey helps you to get inside the client’s mind and learn about how much they loved or didn’t love working with you.
-The survey also provides really valuable feedback for developing new programs and fine-tuning your marketing.
+The survey also provides really valuable feedback for developing new wedding planning programs and fine-tuning your marketing.
 The key to people using the survey is to keep it short and sweet so that people actually complete it.

 Next, read through the survey and reach out to the clients that clearly loved working with you.
 Send them a short email with a link to where they should leave the review (such as The Knot, Wedding Wire or Facebook).

 Now that you are showcasing reviews that your ideal client can relate too, they can’t help but contact you to learn more.
-The more you can paint a picture of your wedding services through specific, honest and heartfelt testimonials the more you will attract your ideal client.
+The more you can paint a picture of your wedding planning services through specific, honest and heartfelt testimonials the more you will attract your ideal client.